drbenasmah/drbenasmah/README.md

 # 💫 About Me:
-Medical Doctor <br>ALX Software engineering Student Cohort 11 (Nov 2022 - Nov 2023)<br>Studying this to move on to become a blockchain developer<br>Looking forward to build healthcare systems on the blockchain<br>Looking forward to be a household name in Healthcare Blockchain in Africa<br>Fun fact : I speak chinese and Japanese.
+Medical Doctor <br>ALX Software engineering Student Cohort 11 (Nov 2022 - Nov 2023)<br>Studying this to move on to become a blockchain developer<br>Looking forward to building healthcare systems on the blockchain<br>Looking forward to be a household name in Healthcare Blockchain in Africa<br>Fun fact : I speak chinese and Japanese.
 Arigato<br>#CantStopWontStop

 ## 🌐 Socials: